 |Intro to the League's 1970 legislative agenda|

 We look to our statewide membership to direct the agenda for our legislative efforts by way of these policy committees.
-(View the 2013 City Policies document here) It's something that distinguishes us from some other organizations, and has been a standard practice since the League's inception.
+(View the latest City Policies document here) It's something that distinguishes us from some other organizations, and has been a standard practice since the League's inception.

 In fact, a legislation committee is called for in the very first League constitution, drafted August 21, 1913 in the reception room of then-Mayor of Minneapolis, W.G.
 Nye.
 The legislation committee of 1913 would be composed of three members, and two ex officio seats would be held by the board president and League secretary.